Surface-engineering

 Some confusion may exist in the definitions so that specific processes are not always listed in the same category.

-Coating of steel strip by immersion in molten metals like tin, zinc, lead or aluminum are relatively old processes used for quite a long time to make steel cans, usable for preserving food, or to protect from corrosion (rust) exposed surfaces of steel items.
+They were used for quite a long time to make steel for cans, usable for preserving food, or to protect from corrosion (rust) exposed surfaces of steel items.

 Within the coating category one should include also non metallic coating processes, like phosphate and chromate coating, porcelain enameling, ceramic coating and painting.

-Vacuum coating provides a solid object with a thin deposit of coating material that is vaporized in a vacuum chamber and made to condense onto the substrate.
+It provides a solid object with a thin deposit of coating material that is vaporized in a vacuum chamber and made to condense onto the substrate.

 Physical Vapor Deposition (PVD) and Chemical Vapor Deposition (CVD) are coating processes used for special applications.